ahmadzaki2975/GDSC-Hacker-Assignment/README.md

 # GDSC Hacker Assignment - Web Developer

-A clone from the home page of [Cyberkarta's Website](https://www.cyberkarta.com)
+A clone from the home page of [Cyberkarta's Website](https://www.cyberkarta.com) as an assignment of GDSC UGM's Open Recruitment.

 ### ⚠ Disclaimer